erxes/erxes/docs/docs/deployment/installation/ubuntu.md

 mkdir example
 ```

-2. In your empty folder, where the new erxes project will be created,define the database and erxes plugins to use.
+2. In your empty folder, where the new erxes project will be created, define the database and erxes plugins to use.

 ```
 cd example